kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-10-11-2b Mobile icebergs in the sea of payments.md

 ---
 layout: post

-title: Mobile icebergs and less plastic in the sea of Payments
+title: Mobile icebergs in the sea of payments
 tags: Earning Payments Product
 ---

 ## tl:dr

 Consumer impact is great and great